mallikasdishes/github.io/_posts/2019-02-23-vangibath.md

       4. Take a small cube of Tamarind, remove the seeds, and make it into a puree by blending it in a mixture by adding a little bit of water.
       5. Chop the Cilantro into small pieces - don't chop the Cilantro into extremely small pieces - you want to be able to feel the cilantro in the dish!
     other_details: |-
-      The Tamarind Puree adds a bit of tanginess, and if you prefre not to have that, you can skip adding Tamarind puree.
+      The Tamarind Puree adds a bit of tanginess, and if you prefre not to have that extremely slight tanginess or sourness, you can skip adding Tamarind puree.
       Make sure you serve Vangibath hot, and also serve the yogurt based side-dish, Raita!
 ---